glpi-project/doc/source/modules/administration/rules/userauthorizations.rst

 Mixed cases can be encountered: the rules can use both membership of organizational units for assignment to an entity, and membership of a group for assignment to a profile.

-.. note:: it is possible to add additional LDAP criteria by clicking on the |addcriteria| next to the drop-down list.
+.. note:: it is possible to add additional LDAP criteria by clicking on the *plus button* next to the drop-down list.
 A criterion is composed of a name (used in the drop-down list), a criterion (corresponding to the attribute in the LDAP directory) and a comment.